ibm-cloud-docs/vpc/snapshots_vpc_about.md

 ### User tags for snapshots
 {: #snapshots-about-user-tags}

 User tags are uniquely identified by a Cloud Resource Name (CRN) identifier.
 When you create a user tag, you provide a unique name within your billing account.
 You can define user tags in label or key-value format.
 You can create user tags or add existing tags to snapshots.
-You can also add tags when you use a snapshot of a volume during [instance creation](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=ui#snapshots-vpc-instancevol-tags-ui).

 You can create, view, and manage user tags with the [UI](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=ui#snapshots-vpc-add-tags-ui){: ui}[CLI](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=cli#snapshots-vpc-add-tags-cli){: cli}[API](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=api#snapshots-vpc-add-tags-api){: api}[Terraform](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=terraform#snapshots-vpc-rename-terraform){: terraform}, and remove them at any time.